Difference Between Accountant and Actuary

 |Preference||Highly preferred in any kind of companies and organizations||High in insurance companies and investment banks|

-Why the Accountant and Actuary is important is the question that matters over time in recent years.
+Why the Accountant and Actuary are important is the question that matters overtime in recent years.

 - Being an accountant these days does not mean being geeky but being able to communicate and cooperate with other people as well as having the right skills like problem-solving and detecting the errors.
 Accountants analyze revenue and expenses and recommend appropriate budgets, resolve discrepancies which require some judgment skills and at the same time maintain financial databases and manual filing systems.